mim-Armand/Physics_Stuff/README.md

 - **kernel theorem**: In mathematics, the Schwartz kernel theorem is a foundational result in the theory of generalized functions, published by Laurent Schwartz in 1952.
 It states, in broad terms, that the generalized functions introduced by Schwartz (Schwartz distributions) have a two-variable theory that includes all reasonable bilinear forms on the space {\displaystyle {\mathcal {D}}}{\mathcal {D}} of test functions.
 The space {\displaystyle {\mathcal {D}}}{\mathcal {D}} itself consists of smooth functions of compact support.
 - **Goldbach's conjecture**: One of the oldest and best-known unsolved problems in number theory and all of mathematics.
 It states that every even whole number greater than 2 is the sum of two prime numbers.
 - **Penrose Consciousness**: Roger penrose have said that he sees 3 parts in Consciousness: intelligence understanding and awareness.
 - **Occam's razor**: Occam's razor, Ockham's razor, Ocham's razor (Latin: novacula Occami), also known as the principle of parsimony or the law of parsimony (Latin: lex parsimoniae), is the problem-solving principle that "entities should not be multiplied beyond necessity",[1][2] sometimes inaccurately paraphrased as "the simplest explanation is usually the best one.
+- **Being Anti Copernican**, hints at the notion that at the time of Copernicus, Galileo's ideas was rejected because one could not feel the earth moving.